worldofnick/AdobeAnalytics/README.md

 # AdobeAnalytics
-Learning about the AdobeAnalytics SDK.
+Learning about the Adobe Analytics SDK.